A Progressive Economic Primer

 Buy Joshua a Coffee!

 Like what we’re doing here?
 We accept tips.
-Just a small contribution says you believe in what we have to give.
+Just a small contribution says you believe in what we have to say at Arch + Gravity, Ink Tone and The Shadow Lab.
+As a bonus we’ll add you to the list to receive updates on new projects as they evolve.

 Glad to find your page.
 I hope to have more time and reread this page again to pick up what I missed on the first fast read.
 I am excited to learn more about Organomics.
 Maybe there will be some things that I missed in my work (Hanomy), an improvement can be made.
 Thank you for your effort to bring forward Organomics.